ncadet-dev/spotify_app/README.md

 needs to be located at the root of the project and is ignored when changes are commited.

+## Redirection authorization in Spotify for Developers
+Allow the redirection to the address `http://localhost:5000/auth/callback`

 ## Install (locally)
 This will install all necessary packages for local development.
 ```
 pipenv install --dev
 ```

 ## Create and update database (Postgre)
 This below command will migrate changes onto the database, creating, altering